huorswords/Microsoft.Extensions.Logging.Log4Net.AspNetCore/README.md

 }
 ```

+### Modifying logging behaviour
+In many cases you can modfiy the logging behaviour of the provider to fit your own needs.
+See [modifying logging behaviour](/doc/ModifyingLoggingBehaviour.md) for more information.

 ## Special thanks

 Thank you very much to all contributors & users by its collaboration, and specially to: